1,294 Listings

 Southwest Region, CO Land Information

-LandWatch has thousands of land listings and ranches for sale in the Southwest region of Colorado, including farms, ranches, land for homesites, land auctions and more.
-Based on recent LandWatch data, Colorado's Southwest region ranks second in the state for the total acres currently for sale.
-Recent data from LandWatch shows over $2 billion of land listings and ranches for sale in the Southwest region of Colorado.
-This comprises a total of 243,809 acres of land for sale.
+LandWatch has thousands of rural property, ranches, farms and hunting land for sale in Colorado's Southwest region, including recreational properties, farms and land auctions.
+Based on recent LandWatch data, Colorado's Southwest region ranks second in the state for its total acreage currently for sale.
+LandWatch data shows over $2 billion of land listings and rural property for sale in the Southwest region of Colorado.
+These land listings comprise more than 246,000 acres of land for sale.
 The average price of land and ranches for sale here is $1.2 million.
-You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Southwest region of Colorado.
-Also, sign up for our land-for-sale email alerts to get notifications about new land listings matching your search parameters the Southwest region of Colorado!
-Visit LandWatch's Colorado land for sale page to browse more listings for sale throughout the state.
+You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in Colorado's Southwest region.
+Plus, sign up for our land-for-sale email alerts to be notified when new listings matching your search criteria come onto the market in the Southwest region of Colorado!
+Visit LandWatch's Colorado land for sale page to browse more listings for sale throughout the Centennial State.

 Read More about Southwest Region, CO land